vlvovch/fist-sampler/README.md

 The description of the sampling procedure can be found in Appendix B of a paper [https://arxiv.org/abs/2107.00163](https://arxiv.org/abs/2107.00163)

-Currently the sampling is restricted to the model of ideal hadron resonance gas and does incorporate viscous corrections.
+Currently the sampling is restricted to the model of ideal hadron resonance gas and does not incorporate viscous corrections.

 ## Prerequisites